Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Introduction

-To address these gaps, we conducted two large-scale experiments designed to collect causal, ecologically valid, and culturally diverse evidence on the mechanisms of AI anthropomorphism.
-Across both studies, 3,500 participants from 10 culturally diverse countries engaged in real-time, open-ended, and non-sensitive conversations in their native languages with a state-of-the-art chatbot (Figure \ref{fig:experiment-design}). \textbf{Study 1} focused on identifying the specific chatbot characteristics that trigger anthropomorphic perceptions and documenting baseline variations across sampled countries.
-We find that while the tendency to anthropomorphize AI varies significantly across countries and cultures, it is relatively high across most groups.
-Moreover, the specific cues users prioritize when evaluating human-likeness are mostly applied, such as conversation flow and latency, and deviate significantly from the abstract theoretical dimensions, such as sentience or intelligence, typically emphasized in prior literature on anthropomorphism.
-Building on these insights, \textbf{Study 2} experimentally manipulated specific AI design aspects based on Study 1, grouping them into two treatment conditions labeled as \textit{design characteristics} (DC) and \textit{conversational sociability} (CS) to test their causal impact on user behavior.
-While these manipulations reliably increased anthropomorphism across all tested countries, the downstream effects were notably non-uniform.
-Contrary to prevailing assumptions, increased human-likeness and anthropomorphism often increased engagement but did not translate into a universal increase in trust across user groups.
-We validated this through a battery of self-reported and behavioral measures for both engagement (e.g., via analyzing chat logs) and trust (e.g., via the Trust Game \cite{berg_trust_1995}).
-Instead, we observed heterogeneous treatment effects, where more humanlike AI systems influenced engagement and trust only within specific cultural and demographic subgroups.
+To address these gaps, we conducted two large-scale experiments designed to collect causal, ecologically valid evidence on the emergence and effects of AI anthropomorphism.
+Across two studies, 3,500 participants from 10 culturally diverse countries engaged in real-time, open-ended, and non-sensitive conversations in their native languages with a state-of-the-art chatbot (Figure \ref{fig:experiment-design}). \textbf{Study 1} documented baseline variation in anthropomorphism across several sampled countries and identified important characteristics that drive anthropomorphism.
+We found that while the tendency to anthropomorphize AI varies significantly across countries and cultures, it is relatively high across most groups.
+Moreover, the most salient cues users focus on when anthropomorphizing are derived from the conversational dynamics, such as conversation flow and latency, diverging from the theoretical constructs, such as sentience or intelligence, typically emphasized in prior literature on anthropomorphism. \textbf{Study 2} then experimentally manipulated the chatbot's human-likeness across two treatment factors to test how such design causally impacts user psychology and behavior.
+We developed these treatments based on the drivers identified in Study 1, grouping them into two factors: \textit{design characteristics} (DC) and \textit{conversational sociability} (CS).
+While we found that increasing the chatbot's human-likeness reliably increased anthropomorphism across users and sampled countries, the downstream effects were notably non-uniform.
+While increased human-likeness often increased engagement, contrary to prevailing assumptions, it did not translate into a universal increase in trust.
+We validated this finding using both self-reported and behavioral measures for engagement (e.g., survey responses and chat log analysis) and trust (e.g., survey questions and incentivized Trust Game \cite{berg_trust_1995}).
+Ultimately, we observed heterogeneous treatment effects, where humanlike design influenced engagement and trust only within specific user groups.